salcedoe/MtMdocs/docs/volumeProcessing/surfaceModelTransformation.md

 # Transforming Surface Models

 Since surface models are just points in 3D space, it is very easy to manipulate the position and size of these models using some basic mathematical operations.
-These operations are collectively known as **transformations** and they can be broken down into separate categories like:
+These operations are collectively known as **transformations**.

+!!! note "Transformation Categories"

+    Transformations can be broadly categorized as:

     - **Translation**: movement along the x,y,z axes (addition or subtraction)
-- **Rotation:** Rotation around a given vertex (multiplication or division)
+    - **Scale:** enlarging or shrinking the model(multiplication or division)
-- **Scale:** increasing or decreasing the size of the model (transformation matrix and linear algebra)
+    - **Rotation:** rotation around a given vertex (transformation matrix and linear algebra)

+    Often, these transformations are combined.
 You can also warp and shear a model, but we won't get into that here.

 ## Translating Surface Models